CDL-Quantum/CohortProject_2022/Week3_Shor/Business_Application.md

   <img src="https://raw.githubusercontent.com/MQS-mark/CohortProject_2022/main/Week3_Shor/img/cyber_security_market.png">
 </p>

-Existing solutions on the market do not take a freely licensed and open-source infrastructure approach and whereas Cupboard focuses on the de-facto standard container orchestration system Kubernetes.
+Existing solutions on the market do not take a freely licensed and open-source infrastructure approach whereas Cupboard focuses on the de-facto standard container orchestration system Kubernetes.
 A non-exhaustive list of players on the market can be assessed for comparison:

 - SandboxAQ (https://sandboxaq.com/)